Love & Revolution: Release

 Distributed by Filmax, the film was released theatrically on 6 July 2023 in 109 Spanish screens following a rather muted promotional campaign.
 The film underperformed at the box office in the first two days, grossing €67,000.
 After three weeks, it had grossed €274,415.

 Reception

-Raquel Hernández Luján of HobbyConsolas rated the film with 75 points ("good") highlighting the "luminous" character of the film, "featuring an encouraging message".
+Raquel Hernández Luján of HobbyConsolas rated the film with 75 points highlighting the "luminous" character of the film, "featuring an encouraging message".

 Ricardo Rosado of Fotogramas rated the film 3 out of 5 stars, highlighting Banana's arrival to big screen as the best thing about the film.

 Miguel Ángel Romero of Cinemanía rated the film 4 out of 5 stars, underscoring it to be the Spanish version of Pride, making the LGTBI collective's struggle visible.

 Javier Ocaña of El País deemed the "thrilling melodrama" to be an "inspirational film, very well produced and even better acted, in which there is hardly a blur", otherwise noting a potentially surprising feature of the film being the "total absence of sex".